huntergps/handbook-docs/Fuse/04 - Layout.md

 * TODO: Links to jake's videos

-## Panels
+## $(Panels)

-TODO: Children will fill entire panel
-TODO: Panel example

 Panels can contain child UI elements and lay them out according to layout rules.
 There are several types of panels, each with different layouting rules.

 ### $(Panel)
 The most basic type of panel is the Panel.
-The Panel applies no layout rules on its children.
+Children of a Panel will be default fill its entire space.
 If a panel contains several children it simply layers them on top of each other.
+Combining this behavior with @(Alignment:alignment), @(Margin:margin) and @(Padding:padding) can be quite usefull in many situations.

+TODO: Example

 ### $(StackPanel)
-The StackPanel places it's children in a stack.
+The StackPanel places its children in a stack.
 The default layout is a vertical stack, but one can use the $(Orientation) property to specify that the stack should be layed out horizontally.

 ```
 <StackPanel Orientation="Horizontal">